JakeWharton/cite/README.md

 Never add the runtime dependency yourself, as use without the plugin will not work.

 <details>
-<summary>Snapshots of the development version are available in Sonatype's snapshots repository.</summary>
+<summary>Snapshots of the development version are available in the Central Portal Snapshots repository.</summary>
 <p>

 ```groovy